 - Defended Big Three domestic automaker in multiple high-exposure product liability suits and claims.

-- Drafted amicus briefs for mortgage industry trade groups in appeals concerning rescission under the Truth in Lending Act.
+- Drafted amicus briefs for mortgage industry trade groups in federal appeals across the country concerning rescission under the Truth in Lending Act.

 - Counseled retail company facing threatened class action under Shopping Reform and Modernization Act.